<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=735190889966745&amp;ev=PageView&amp;noscript=1">

 1. Do the Math

-Space is an important consideration whether you want to throw a rager or host an intimate dinner party in a small apartment.
-If you invite all your friends and family to a special birthday or anniversary party, reserve your apartment complex's community room, or host an open house in your apartment and invite guests in shifts.
-Community rooms offer all the amenities you need for a crowd, including plenty of seating, large-screen TVs, and kitchen and restroom facilities.
-Your complex may even have an outdoor community area with a fireplace where guests can exchange stories around the flames and a grill where you can cook up shish kabobs, like in this award-winning apartment building in Bridgewater
+For example, community rooms offer all the amenities you need for a crowd, including plenty of seating, large-screen TVs, and kitchen and restroom facilities.
+Your complex may even have an outdoor community area with a fireplace where guests can exchange stories around the flames and a grill where you can cook up shish kabobs, like in this award-winning apartment building in Bridgewater.

 If you prefer to hold the party in your apartment, decide how many people you can comfortably fit in your home.
 Allow seven to 10 square feet per guest when making your calculations.
 If your entertaining space is 200 square feet, you could comfortably accommodate 20 to 29 people.
-(Since all of the guests you invite won't attend, you can inflate those numbers slightly when issuing invitations.)
+(Since all the guests you invite won't attend, you can inflate those numbers slightly when issuing invitations.)

 2. Make a Checklist

 Winging it never turns out as well as you think it will.
 Give your get-together the forethought it deserves by planning out your menu (more on that below), decorations, activities, and what you need to do to get your place in tip-top shape for guests.
-Distill your plans into a checklist so you don't forget the small but crucial details that make or break a party.
-Your checklist may include:

 • Sending, emailing, or texting invitations a few weeks before the party